avine/formation-angular-base/doc/course/public/13_appendix.md

 - It is possible to access template details from the class using `viewChild`

-- Retrieved informations are available as soon as `AfterViewInit` has been triggered
+- Retrieved information is available as soon as `AfterViewInit` has been triggered

 ```ts
 import { Component, viewChild, OnInit, AfterViewInit } from '@angular/core';